 Guelph's 2023 population is now estimated at 152,963.
 In 2012, the population of Guelph was 127,665.
 Guelph has grown by 1.71% annually.
 These population estimates and projections come from the latest revision of the UN World Urbanization Prospects.
 These estimates represent the Urban agglomeration of Guelph, which typically includes Guelph's population in addition to adjacent suburban areas.

 Guelph is a city that is located in Ontario, Canada.
 “The Royal City” is politically independent, although it is the seat of Wellington County.
-The city was first established as a settlement during the 1820s and though its history is short, there are some quite interesting facts about Guelph.
+The city was first established as a settlement during the 1820s, and though its history is short, there are some quite interesting facts about Guelph.
 This city is known throughout the country and even worldwide as being one of the best cities in Canada in terms of livability.
-As of 2016, the population of Guelph is 131,794 and is expected to only continue to grow.
+As of 2016, the population of Guelph is 131,794 and is expected only to continue to grow.

-The city today houses many historic Victorian era buildings.
+The city today houses many historic Victorian-era buildings.
 Three of its buildings are on the National Historic Sites of Canada register.
 Today, many films and TV shows are filmed in Guelph, it is home to the University of Guelph, and it has many large businesses that help keep unemployment rates down.
 It also hosts multiple annual festivals, has cultural attractions, boasts many outdoor parks, and offers entertainment options for its residents.

 Guelph has a population that varies throughout the year because of the population of students that attend the University of Guelph.
 However, despite these fluctuations, the city has shown impressive growth over the years.
 It is the 5th fastest-growing city in the country and its average growth rate is about 2% annually.
 The population of over 130,000 grew over 8% from the time of the 2011 census.
-The population is expected to reach 144,500 over the next four years, showing that this fast-growing city is going to continue on its upward trajectory.
+The community is expected to reach 144,500 over the next four years, showing that this fast-growing city is going to continue on its upward trajectory.